ScrappyCocco/castle-crash/ASSETS.md

 All the assets are from [Kenney - kenney.nl](https://www.kenney.nl/).
 Big thanks for making them free.

-Not all models from the Kits listed have actually been imported and used in the project.
+Not all models/assets from the Kits listed have actually been imported and used in the project.

 ## Castle